1010varun/urlShortner/README.md

 ## Tech Stack

-**Client:** HTML , CSS , Javascript , Tailwind CSS, VITE, React js
+**Client:** HTML, CSS, JavaScript, Tailwind CSS, VITE, React JS

 **Server:** Python, Django

 ## Features

-- Shorts the given url and will provide redirection on being called.
+- Shorts the given URL and will provide redirection on being called.
-- Converts clumsy looking urls into small one
+- Converts clumsy-looking URLs into a small one

 ## Contributing

 Contributions are always welcome!

-See `contributing.md` for ways to get started.
+See [contribution.md](/Contribution.md) for ways to get started.

-Always make a PR in test branch
+Always make a PR in the test branch

 ## Support++